berkeley-scf/berkeley-scf.github.io/faqs/linear-algebra-using-blas.md

 ---
-title: "Linear algebra and parallelized linear algebra (using BLAS)"
+title: "Linear Algebra using BLAS"
 ---
 This documentation covers using fast parallelized linear algebra in R, Python, and Julia.
 All of these rely on the BLAS library for basic